 Hello everyone,

+I want to let you know that my new CD with Carl Dimow, "border crossings" is done and ready for listening!
 We're very excited about this new disc.
 It features new compositions by each of us, plus our arrangements of four of the Afro Sambas of Baden Powell.
 There's a more detailed description of the CD below.

 Meanwhile, if you'd like to hear sound samples, they're posted on my website.
 And if you can't make it to the concert but would like to purchase the CD, you can buy it directly from the site. http://www.nathankolosko.com/audio.php (Or feel free to get it from me in person.) http://www.carldimow.com/cds.shtml